qlyoung/lagopus/README.md

 On Ubuntu 18.04:

-- Pick a node to host NFS on - the master node is okay for this and usually easiest.
+- Pick somewhere to host NFS on - the master node is okay for this and usually easiest.
 This node should have lots of disk space, at least 200gb.

 - Install nfs: